MarcusTTran/SudokuWordGame_CMPT276/README.md

 <img src="./app-resources/echo_logo.png" width="200" height="200"/>

-Echo's Word Sudoku is an interactive game suitable for users of all ages who wish to learn a new language or improve their efficiency.
+Word Sudoku is an interactive twist on the classic Sudoku puzzle that is suitable for users of all ages who wish to learn a new language or improve their vocabulary.
 It supports devices of any screen size and runs offline.
-Currently, we support 5 languages (English, French, Spanish, Chinese and Arabic)
+Currently, we support 5 languages (English, French, Spanish, Chinese, and Arabic).
+Although, French and English are the main supported languages.
 <br>

-Some of the unique features of Wsudoku include but not limited to:
+Some of the unique features of Word Sudoku include but are not limited to:

 - Timing games
 - Five levels of difficulty for sudoku games (Beginner, Novice, Intermediate, Advanced, Expert)